tchan128/text-editor-tc/README.md

 ## Installation

-To use this app, you can access it via Heroku:
+To use this app, you can access it via Render: https://text-editor-tc.onrender.com/

 If you want to clone this repository to make changes in your local copy, you can use the following commands: